 Don't Put These Foods on Your Cat's Menu

 I recently wrote the article "Don't Put These Foods on Your Dog's Menu."Then someone commented that I should write an article about foods cats shouldn't eat.
 So here is the article as requested "Don't Put Foods on Your Cat's Menu."
 Hopefully, no one will request an article for parrots, goldfish, or gerbils.
 However, if they do request one, I will accommodate them.

 Just because you can eat it and it poses no harm to you, it does not mean that your pets can eat it.
 You cannot feed some foods to your cat that you eat yourself.
 You cannot feed some foods to your cat that you feed to your dog.
 Humans, dogs, and cats all have different metabolism.

 While this list does not include every food that should not be on your cat's menu, here are some that you should think twice about before putting on your cat's menu.

-Baby food contains onion powder, which can be toxic to cats if fed to your cat over an extended period of time.
+Baby food contains onion powder, which can be toxic if fed to your cat over an extended period of time.
 Feeding your cat baby food in large amounts over time can also result in nutritional deficiencies.

 Just as you wouldn't put coffee, tea, and chocolate on your dog's menu, do not put them on your cat's menu for the same reasons.
 They contain theobromine, a methylxanthine derivative that could cause a cat to urinate more frequently than usual, vomit, have diarrhea and seizures.